Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/samples/README.md

 npm install -g typescript
 ```

-One way to run Typescript samples is to use `ts-node`.
+One way to run TypeScript samples is to use `ts-node`.
 To install `ts-node`, run the below in your sample folder

 ```bash
 npm install -g ts-node